adobe/asset-share-commons/_pages/releases/process/index.md

 The release process is performed entirely by the Jenkins pipeline.
 To perform a release:

 1. Log in to the Adobe VPN.
-1. Access the [AEM Modernize Tools pipeline](https://acs.ci.corp.adobe.com/blue/organizations/jenkins/AEM%20Modernize%20Tools/branches/) on the ACS Jenkins instance.
+1. Access the [Asset Share Commons pipeline](https://acs.ci.corp.adobe.com/blue/organizations/jenkins/Asset%20Share%20Commons/branches/) on the ACS Jenkins instance.
 1. Trigger the pipeline (do *not* replay the last run.)
 1. Answer the question on the type of release being performed.
 1. Verify the release version.